niiceMing/CMTA/README.md

 Before running our code, you first need to install [MetaWorld](https://github.com/Farama-Foundation/Metaworld) successfully.
 We use the `af8417bfc82a3e249b4b02156518d775f29eb289` commit for the MetaWorld environments for our experiments.
 # Notice
-We use 'experiment.random_pos to choose' Fixed environment or Mixed environment, and add corresponding code in src/mtenv, so it doesn't need to git clone submodule mtenv anymore.
+We use `experiment.random_pos` to choose Fixed environment or Mixed environment, and add corresponding code in src/mtenv, so it doesn't need to git clone submodule mtenv anymore.
 # Getting Started
 We should install the local mtenv lib at first:
 ```bash